Clayell/TargetInterceptPlanner/README.md

 * The delta-V of the maneuver from your parking orbit to an intersection with the target
 * The time spent in your parking orbit while waiting for the maneuver
     * Can also show the phasing angle from the current position
+* Map view visualizations of the parking orbit, transfer orbit, and phasing angle (and target orbit if using a manual target)

 Keep in mind that this mod assumes you can instantly get into the parking orbit from your current launch position.
 If you want more accurate results (especially for launching into a vessel's orbit), launch into the next window's inclination a few minutes before the window itself, with the time depending on how long it takes you to reach orbit.